Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 readFileSync and Blocking

-The synchronous counterpart blocks the main thread:
+The synchronous counterpart performs the same kind of work while blocking the main thread:

-Everything stops while the read completes.
+const data = fs.readFileSync('./config.json', 'utf8');While the read is in progress, everything else in the process waits.
 No timers fire.
 No incoming requests get processed.
 No microtasks run.
-The event loop is frozen.
+The event loop is frozen until the syscall sequence returns.

 // At startup - fine